Pearson, Henry Charles

 Also in the Archives

-- Image Gallery items from other collections related to Pearson, Henry Charles
+- Image and Media Gallery items from other collections related to Pearson, Henry Charles

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Henry Pearson, 1965 Mar.
 9, Archives of American Art, Smithsonian Institution.

 Conducted by Dorothy Seckler

 The following oral history transcript is the result of a tape-recorded interview with Henry Pearson on March 9, 1965.
 The interview was conducted by Dorothy Seckler for the Archives of American Art, Smithsonian Institution.

 Dorothy Seckler: This is Dorothy Seckler testing the machine in preparation for an interview on March 9th, 1965 with Henry Pearson, an artist whose work has been shown in a number of recent exhibitions.
 Henry Pearson’s paintings are composed of a fluid field of somewhat parallel lines that resemble the lines on topographical maps and as the interview progresses it becomes clear that they were also partly inspired by Mr. Pearson’s experience as a map maker.
 Since these fields in his painting, these fields of continuous lines create a sensation of vibrancy, his work has been categorized as Op art and has been exhibited in some of the most outstanding exhibitions of Op art.
 However, this vibrating effect is a product rather than a reason for his present style.
 I asked him if one of the motivations for the development of this linear style had perhaps been the wish to sidestep the traditional problem of relating a form to a background.
 The sequence of lines completely gets rid of the figure in ground relationship so that there is a complete continuity in this case one moving off and out of the frame and I wondered if that had been an important factor in your adopting this way of working?